 Over 6.5 hours with a nice long stop for lunch by the tea house we hiked from Hankar Village gradually at first and then more steeply to finally reach the windswept meadows used for grazing yaks in the summer in Nimaling.

-While the hiking on this section was never difficult, I for one was feeling fatigued from several weeks of hiking.
+While this section on the Markha Valley trek was never difficult, I for one was feeling fatigued from several weeks of hiking.
 This section was one of the more spectacular days on the hike, especially because you have 6,000 plus metre peaks in your view for long stretches.

 Nimaling to Shang Sumdo on the Markha Valley trek